Frank Miles (1852-1891)

-Oil on canvas; initialled; signed and titled verso.
+Oil on canvas; signed twice verso, on canvas and stretcher.

 20 x 24 inches